pwdcat/landing-page/README.md

 # landing-page
-This project is simple landing page built with HTML and CSS. *From The Odin's Project
+This project is a simple landing page built with HTML and CSS. *From The Odin's Project

 ## Skills